awsdocs/amazon-rekognition-developer-guide/doc_source/images-s3.md

 1. Upload an image that contains one or more objects—such as trees, houses, and boat—to your S3 bucket\.
 The image must be in *\.jpg* or *\.png* format\.

-   For instructions, see [Uploading Objects into Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html) in the *Amazon Simple Storage Service Console User Guide*\.
+   For instructions, see [Uploading Objects into Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html) in the *Amazon Simple Storage Service User Guide*\.

 1. Use the following examples to call the `DetectLabels` operation\.